Rishav-Bagri/Minik8s/README.md

   - [✅] API endpoint `/enqueue-task` to add tasks
   - [✅] API endpoint `/dequeue-task` for workers to fetch tasks
   - [✅] Track queue length in real-time
+  - [⬜] When a request is added to the queue, automatically trigger `processTask` if dispatcher/scaler is idle

   ## 4. Load Balancer
   - [✅] Implement REST API endpoint `/dispatch-task`